IAU-ADES/ADES-Master/README.txt

+06-Oct-2025 - Moved python code from Python/bin to Python/ades; release iau-ades package
+       # All python code has been moved from Python/bin to Python/ades to support code packaging
+       # Existing scripts that utilize ADES-Master by modifying the computing environment
+       # via PATH and PYTHONPATH environment variables should be updated to:
+       #   add Python/ades to the PATH
+       #   add both Python and Python/ades to the PYTHONPATH
+       # to enable using the ADES conversion tools as command line scripts
+       # and as importable python libarires
+       #
+       # The python code can be installed via the iau-ades package distributed via the
+       # Python Package Index (PyPI).
+Install with:
+       #   $ python -m pip install iau-ades

 01-Sep-2023 - Modified python code in Python/bin
        # The python script have now the .py suffix in the name
        # The initial 'python' statement has been removed at the beginning of each script